hubmannj/NWTK-Cheatsheet/Cisco.md

 ## RIP

-ROUTING INFORMATION PROTOCOL or RIP is the first Protocol to discuss.
-RIP is a distance Vector Protocol.
-RIP is an old Protocol and only used for small Networks.
+ROUTING INFORMATION PROTOCOL or RIP is the first protocol to discuss.
+RIP is a distance-vector protocol.
+RIP is an old protocol and only used for small networks.
 To find the perfect path, RIP work with Hopp-Count.
 This Hopp-Count go from 0-15.
-So, you are able to have a Network with 15 Routers.
+So, you are able to have a network with 15 routers.
 The 16 hopp is for RIP the same as infinite.
-The Protocol work with the Bellman-Ford-Algorythem and send packeges every 30 seconds.
-There are 2 Versions, v1 and v2.
+The protocol work with the Bellman-Ford-Algorythem and send packeges every 30 seconds.
+There are 2 versions, v1 and v2.
 No matter what happen, use v2.

-### Split Horizon
+### Split-Horizon

-Split Horizon is activated per default on Cisco Devices.
+Split-Horizon is activated per default on Cisco devices.
 YOu don´t need to configure it.
-Split Horizon means that a Router do not send a Route back to an Interface which he learned from this Interface.
+Split-Horizon means that a router do not send a route back to an interface which he learned from this interface.

 ### Route Poisining

 It´s configured per default.
-If a Route isn´t available because it´s not valid anymore, the Router set the Metric to 16 which means infinite.
+If a route isn´t available because it´s not valid anymore, the router set the metric to 16 which means infinite.
 YOu can debug it with the following command.

 ```bash
 debug ip rip